irealsourav/AutomationHybridModel/README.md

 N.B :: Could not implement BDD framework due to shortage of time.

 Question 2 ::
-I have created a file with the name
+I have created a file with the name question2.txt and there I have mentioned the scenarios for the 2nd question of the assignment.